Ericsson flags risk of losing 5G market share in China

 "It is the company's current assessment that the risk has increased that Ericsson will in those tenders be allocated a significantly lower market share than its current market share," it said in a statement.

-The Swedish government last October banned Huawei from supplying 5G equipment due to security concerns.
-Huawei sued to overturn the decision and a decision is expected in the next few weeks, potentially impacting Ericsson’s prospects in China.
+The Swedish government last October banned Huawei (HWT.UL) from supplying 5G equipment due to security concerns.
+Huawei sued to overturn the decision and a decision is expected in the next few weeks, potentially impacting Ericsson's prospects in China. read more

 ($1 = 0.8201 euros)